-- Due to the distinct nature of some locations, specific requirements are posted at those sites.
+- Due to the distinct nature of some locations, specific requirements, guidelines or limitations are posted at those sites.

 - If posting in inappropriate locations results in damage to University property, restitution will be required from the responsible party.

-- Due to fire and safety codes it is illegal to post flyers in stairwells and on doors.
+- Due to fire and safety codes it is prohibited to post flyers in stairwells, on doors, and on stair rails.

 - Flyers and posters may be posted at outdoor locations up to one week before an event.
 The flyers and posters should be removed immediately following the event.